 Have your say!

-From today until Friday, 24 February 2023.
-The community is invited to comment on the draft Central Coast Regional Transport Plan.
-Your feedback will help Transport understand what is important to customers and the community.
+The feedback we received will help Transport understand what is important to customers and the community.

 The draft Central Coast Regional Transport Plan identifies a number of initiatives for investigation to improve safety, connectivity, productivity and resilience of the transport network.
 This will improve the range of transport services and options available to the community.